luigiberrettini/NLog.Targets.Syslog/README.md

 ## Configuration
-To use NLog Syslog, you simply wire it up as an extension in the NLog.config file and place the NLog.Targets.Syslog.dll in the same location as the NLog.dll & NLog.config files.
+To use NLog Syslog, you simply wire it up as an extension in the NLog.config file and place the NLog.Targets.Syslog.dll in the same location as the NLog.dll and NLog.config files.
 Then use as you would any NLog target.
 Below is a sample NLog.config file: